cestastanford/hdlab-web/_posts/2015-10-21-palladio-release-1-1-release-notes.md

 9. Map view: We have removed the 'mouseclick to filter' on the map points.
 We will be replacing this with a mouseclick for popover that will give more detailed information about a point on the map than we see in the tooltip.
 6. Timespan: Add the group name to the tooltip.
 4. Facet Filter: show ([number selected out of] / [total number]) for each dimension.
 We need to let people know at a glance how many of a thing they are seeing in a view.
 We can do this easily with FF instead of mucking up the interface with more information.
-2. Saving a project: Add date to metdata per project (more coming)
+2. Saving a project: Add date to metadata per project (more coming)
-3. Saving a project: savee files can reference external data (performance improvement).
+3. Saving a project: save files can reference external data (performance improvement).
 Including toggle option so that user can control if data is saved along with Palladio save file or is referenced in a remote location.
+Only available if file is loaded from URL, not if data is dragged or pasted into Palladio directly.
+Try putting the URL of a Dropbox file in your Public folder where you normally paste your data.
 10. Saving a project: Now you can save a project from Safari browser!
-The save file name will be "unknown."
+The save file name will be “Unknown."
 You'll need to rename it.
 At least the download works.

 ##Bug Fixes
 1. Timespan: The bar layout was displaying duplicate values.